 API management includes the entire process of creating and publishing an API for your application, enforcing the usage policy for your APIs according to your chosen release model, controlling and validating user access, growing your API subscriber or user base, capturing and analyzing usage data for your APIs and processing that data into operational and business insights for your organization.

-According to a Zion market research report, the value of the global market for API management software solutions is expected to grow at a rate of 33.4% between 2016 and 2022.
 As more enterprise organizations choose to make their internal data systems accessible to their business partners or to the public, API management software solutions will provide them with the features and tools needed to manage the entire process.

 API publishing tools are all about working with the APIs themselves, ensuring that they are customized appropriately and creating the documentation and resources that software developers need to use them productively.

 API security is one of the most important functions of API management software.
 APIs open up an organization's internal databases to external applications, but as the number of APIs increases, so do the number of security vulnerabilities and potential attack vectors for a malicious actor.

 An API gateway is a server that sits between your back-end systems and front-end systems.
 It acts as a bottleneck that user requests must pass through before the server responds, giving you the opportunity to validate inputs and prevent unauthorized users from attacking the system.
 A gateway can also include request orchestrations preventing the system from overloading and preventing DoS attacks.
 Common API gateway functions include user authentication and authorization, security testing, data capture, and audit/compliance.